 The Issuer's purpose is to carry on the permitted activities of a designated mortgage credit institution as provided for in the ACS Acts, including issuing Mortgage Covered Securities for the purpose of financing loans secured on residential property or commercial property in accordance with the ACS Acts.
 Such loans may be made directly by the Issuer or may be purchased from Bank of Ireland and other members of the Group or third parties.
-Under the ACS Acts, the Issuer may also hold (and issue Mortgage Covered Securities secured on) RMBS or CMBS.
-The Issuer does not hold RMBS or CMBS and has no current plans to do so.
 The Issuer's registered office is located at 40 Mespil Road, Dublin 4, Ireland.
 The Issuer's principal place of business is located at Baggot Plaza, 27-33 Upper Baggot Street, Dublin 4, Ireland.
 The telephone number of the Issuer is +353 1 611 3333.